pauloelias/eslint-config-pelias/README.md

 }
 ```

-To use from the CLI, you can now run `eslint .` or configure your editor as we show next.
+To use from the CLI, you can now run `eslint .` or configure your editor (below under "Settings").

 ### Extending and Adding Your Own Rules (react-native example)

-1. Follow the instructions to install this config locally for your project
+1. Follow the instructions to install this config locally for your project.

 2. Install the new package and its dependencies: